BRST, Ward identities, gauge dependence, and a functional renormalization group: Introduction

+In our investigation, we pay special attention to the gauge-dependence problem within the FP method, the BV formalism and the FRG approach with or without using the background field method (BFM) \cite{DeW,AFS,Abbott} because of its importance for the physical interpretation of used schemes of quantization.
+Our interest in the background field method is caused by an important property of gauge invariance of the background effective action under gauge transformations of background fields helping to simplify quantum calculations in the Yang-Mills and gravity theories within the FP method.
+Unfortunately, this method does not help to improve the situation with the gauge-dependence problem in the FRG because the effective average action being a gauge-invariant functional remains a gauge dependent object.

 The paper is organized as follows.
 In Sec.
-2 a brief description of theories invariant under the gauge transformations from point of view the structure of corresponding gauge algebras is given.
+II, a brief description of theories invariant under the gauge transformations from the point of view the structure of corresponding gauge algebras is given.
 In Sec.
-3 the BRST symmetry in context of FP-method, of BV-formalism and of FRG approach is discussed.
+III, the BRST symmetry in the context of FP method, BV formalism and FRG approach is discussed.
 In Sec.
-4 the Slavnov-Taylor (ST) identity in FP-method, the Ward identity in BV-formalism and the mST identity in FRG approach are studied.
+IV, the Slavnov-Taylor (ST) identity in the FP method, the Ward identity in BV ormalism and the mST identity in FRG approach are studied.
 In Sec.
-5 the gauge dependence problem is studied within quantization schemes mentioned above.
+V, the gauge-dependence problem is studied within quantization schemes mentioned above.
 In Sec.
-6 the all basic properties of FP-method and FRG approach are investigated for åðó Yang-Mills type of gauge theories within the BFM.
+VI, the all basic properties of FP method and FRG approach are investigated for the Yang-Mills type of gauge theories within the BFM.
 Finally, in Sec.
-7 the results obtained in the paper are discussed.
+VII, the results obtained in the paper are discussed.

 We use the DeWitt's condensed notations \cite{DeWitt}.
 We employ the notation $\varepsilon(A)$ for the Grassmann parity of any quantity $A$.
-The right and left functional derivatives with respect to fields and antifields are marked by special symbols $"\leftarrow"$ and $"\rightarrow"$ respectively.
+The right and left functional derivatives with respect to fields and antifields are marked by special symbols $"\leftarrow"$ and $"\rightarrow"$, respectively.
 Arguments of any functional are enclosed in square brackets $[\;]$, and arguments of any function are enclosed in parentheses, $(\;)$.
 The symbol $F_{,A}[\phi,...]$ means the right derivative of $F[\phi,...]$ with respect to field $\phi^A$.